jjetnet/show-me-whats-playing/readme.md

 # show me what's playing
+Important note: current verison contains a bug that seems to floods the router after a while, not sure why.
+Network can become slow if the script is running for a while...

 python script to display media information on a chromecast TV of currently playing music on any local chomecast audio.
 The information is updated when a new song starts.
 Works with spotify, google play music, etc.

 Combined with a php script to start the service through a web request and a simple ifttt action, the voice command 'show me what's playing' on Google Home will display information on currently playing music on your TV (artist/album/song title/streaming service/almbum art).